Growing In Faith and Learning

 Finally, I have added a link to the National Curriculum for KS1 and KS2.
 For Early Years music framework, please see the Development Matters document on the Early Years Curriculum page.

-We are extremely proud of our wonderful school choir which is open to any pupils in Year One upward.
+We are extremely proud of our wonderful school choir which is open to any pupils in Year Two upward.
 The choir meet once a week for the whole school year and enjoy performing at school events, such as Christmas and Summer fayres and our annual Talent Show.

 We also perform in our local community, singing at church events, carol singing in the town centre and joining in with the yearly 'Christmas Light Switch On' organised by the local council.

 All of our KS2 pupils are given the opportunity to learn guitar or a brass instrument in addition to those learnt in class music lessons.
-This academic year 32% of KS2 pupils, are having these lessons.
+This academic year 39% of KS2 pupils are having these lessons.
 In order to encourage all of our pupils to learn an instrument, we are able to offer financial support for qualifying families through our Pupil Premium funding and grants from Staffordshire County Council.
 Please see the document below for further information or contact the school office.

 This year in Music the key areas for development are: